mchestr/home-cluster/README.md

 ## 🤝 Graditude and Thanks

 Thanks to all the people who donate their time to the [Kubernetes @Home](https://github.com/k8s-at-home/) community.
-A lot of inspiration for my cluster came from the people that have shared their clusters over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes), not to mention the [template](https://github.com/k8s-at-home/template-cluster-k3s) this repository is based upon.
+A lot of inspiration for my cluster came from the people that have shared their clusters over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes).

 ## 🔏 License